-Note: Many of the how-to questions I receive from readers are covered in my book, The Artful Parent, and in past posts to my blog.
+Note: Many of the how-to questions I receive from readers are covered in my book, The Artful Parent, and in past posts on the blog.
 I have included links to the related blog posts in my answers to the FAQs below.

-The “hows, whys, and wherefores” and the “getting started” basics are exactly what The Artful Parent book is all about.
+The hows, whys, and the getting started basics are exactly what my first book, The Artful Parent, is all about.
 It also includes many great art activities.
-(The Artful Year, on the other hand, is an activity book, arranged by the four seasons of the year.)
+(My second book, The Artful Year, on the other hand, is an activity book, arranged by the four seasons of the year.)
 Both books include easy recipes, recommended children’s books, and lists of art supplies and where to get them.

 The Artful Parent Frequently Asked Questions